astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/User.md

     - Once a user is done they can click the save button and the change will be saved

 <img src="DocumentationImages/EditOverviewModal.PNG"> <br>
 - If a user wishes to see what edits have been made, while in edit mode they can click the "Edit Overview" button.
-A modal with past and present edits will open.
+A modal with listing the items of the page you are currently on will open.
-    - On this modal, users can undo and save current edits.
+    - The button in the modal will be orange if edits were made and blue if no changes have been made
+    - Selecting an item button will show the original value before new edits were made and the items current state.
+    - When selecting an item that has been edited (marked orange) the user can choose to press save lcally or undo changes.
+Saving locally will update the original value so that it will not appear as having pending edits.
+To completely save the edits however the user will still need to click the save all button on the edits page.
+Clicking the undo button will undo any edits made for the item and revert it back to the original value or last save.
+    -

 <img src="DocumentationImages/EnteredParameter.PNG"> <br>
 - The user can then input parameters they would like to test